Table of Contents

 Active Listening

-The way to improve your listening skills is to practice “active listening.”
-This is where you make a conscious effort to hear not only the words that another person is saying but, more importantly, the complete message being communicated.
+To improve your listening skills, practice “active listening.”
+This is where you make a conscious effort to hear the words that another person is saying and, more importantly, the complete message being communicated.

-In order to do this, you must pay attention to the other person very carefully.
+To do this, you must carefully pay attention to the other person.

 Becoming an Active Listener